Dollywood: Wilderness Pass

-Attractions include the SkyZip zip line attraction, The Plaza at Wilderness Pass, Wild Eagle – America's first winged coaster – and FireChaser Express, a dual-launch coaster that launches forward and backward.
+Attractions include The Plaza at Wilderness Pass, Wild Eagle – America's first winged coaster – and FireChaser Express, a dual-launch coaster that launches forward and backward.

 Wildwood Grove

 Opened in 2019; attractions include Dragonflier, a suspended family coaster; Big Bear Mountain, a family launched coaster; The Mad Mockingbird, a flying scooter ride; The Wildwood Tree, a 50 ft lighted tree; and Till & Harvest Food Hall, a Smoky Mountains-inspired restaurant.
+In 2023, Big Bear Mountain, a launching steel family roller coaster, was added.

 Festivals and annual events

 Dollywood hosts six of the South's largest festivals between the months of March and December: